-Ischiadicus lesion through intramuscular injections is the most common amongst all damages, in which an intense foreign body reaction occurs around the nerve and the nerve is strangled by the dense scar tissue surrounding it.
+Injury to the sciatic nerve following intramuscular injections is the most common trauma.
+In this case, an intense foreign-body reaction occurs around the nerve, after which the nerve is compressed by a dense scar tissue that surrounds it.

 Approximately 20% of all sciatic nerve lesions occur during total endoprostheses of the hip.
-Apart from transectioning, which can happen during detachment of external rotators, pressure damage caused by surgical instruments as well as splintering of bone fragments is possible.
-In addition, mechanical damage by drills, saws, etc. have been observed.
+Apart from the transection that can occur during detachment of the external rotators, pressure damage caused by surgical instruments, as well as the damage caused by the splintering of bone fragments is possible.
+In addition, mechanical damage to the nerve, during the use of drills and saws in surgical procedures, has also been observed.

-In approximately 14% of all cases in which external pressure was applied, as a result of strain and sprain in flexion of the hip joint to distal, lesions of the femoral nerve were detected.
-Nervous strain damage is regularly observed during lengthening osteotomies of the femur with length increases of more than 3 cm, provided they are made unilaterally.
+In approximately 14% of all patients in whom external pressure was applied, lesions of the femoral nerve were detected as a result of strain and sprain in flexion of the hip joint.
+Nerve damage is regularly observed during lengthening osteotomies of the femur with length increases of > 3 cm, provided they are made unilaterally.

-Furthermore, sciatic paresis can be caused by exogenous application of pressure and positioning.
-Especially in children and lean people, compression damage can be caused through prolonged sitting on hard surfaces.
+Furthermore, sciatic paresis can be caused by the exogenous application of pressure and positioning.
+In children and lean individuals, compression damage may result owing to prolonged periods of sitting on hard surfaces.

 Active flexion of the knee is no longer possible when the sciatic nerve is damaged in the pelvic outlet.

-Common fibular nerve (popliteal or head of the fibula)
+Common fibular nerve (popliteal nerve or at the head of the fibula)

-If damage occurs in this area, the patient suffers from complete paralysis of dorsiflexion of the foot and toe as well as a penchant to pronation of the foot.
-Furthermore, sensitive damages to the lateral lower leg and dorsum of the foot and drop foot occur.
+If damage occurs in this area, the patient displays complete paralysis of the dorsiflexion of the foot and toe as well as a tendency to pronate the foot.
+Further, sensation in the lateral lower leg and dorsum of the foot is lost, and ‘foot drop’ may occur.